Campus & Community

 Located on Hungry Hollow Road across from the Main House, Threefold Pond is the community swimming hole and a welcome place to cool off on a hot summer day.
 Discounted (or, sometimes, free) passes are available to Sunbridge students.

-The Nature Place Day Camp, a non-competitive nature-oriented camp for children ages 4-15, is housed right next door to Sunbridge on the Green Meadow campus and may be a day camp option for our students who are bringing their families.
+Children are not permitted in Sunbridge’s adult classrooms.
+The Nature Place Day Camp, a non-competitive nature-oriented camp for children ages 4-15, is housed right next door to Sunbridge on the Green Meadow campus and may be a day camp option for our students who are bringing their families while studying here over the summer.
 Nature Place campers avail themselves of the Threefold campus and pond and also take day and overnight trips to surrounding areas.

 If you would like information on local childcare options, please email [email protected] with “Childcare” in the subject line.